hperrin/svelte-material-ui/packages/form-field/README.md

 # Whoa There, These Docs are Outdated

-The latest SMUI v3 beta had a lot of changes, and these docs haven't been caught up yet.
+The latest SMUI v3 had a lot of changes, and these docs haven't been caught up yet.
 You should check out the demo page's code to see the latest usage.

 # Basic Usage